Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 ### Leaf Clamp Button

 Push down the leaf clamp button to open the leaf clamp.
-Push and release with an even motion and prevent it from snapping back.
-In case the open and closing feels rough, a small amount of lithium grease can be used to make the open and closing motion more smoothly.
+Push and release with an even motion to prevent it from snapping back.
+In case the opening and closing feels rough, a small amount of lithium grease can be used to make the motion smoother.

 ### PAR Sensor

-The PAR sensor located on top of the instrument.
+The PAR sensor is located on top of the instrument.
 When taking measurements, depending on the measurement protocol, the light intensity measured will be replicated inside the instrument.
-Make sure the PAR sensor is clean and not to cover or shade, to prevent altering the actual intensity.
+Make sure the PAR sensor is clean and not covered or shaded to prevent altering the actual intensity.

 ### Seal